codinglab42/ai-learning/README.md

-# ai-learning
+# AI Learning Projects
-My AI learning projects and experiments
+This repository contains my learning exercises and experimental projects in Artificial Intelligence.